-- Better financial performance: According to information supplied in August 2013, annual net patient revenue increased from $81.5 million in 2003 to $109.1 million in 2007; information provided in August 2010 indicates that annual net patient revenue increased to $113 million in 2009.
-Net patient revenue growth has averaged 9 percent annually since 1999.
-The hospital has also had revenues exceed expenses every year since 1999, with the exception of 2003, when the inpatient psychiatry unit was closed for renovation.
+- Better financial performance: According to information supplied in August 2013, annual net patient revenue increased from $81.5 million in 2003 to $120 million in 2012, averaging about 4.4 percent annual growth over that period.
+Hospital revenues have exceeded expenses every year from 1999 to 2011, with the exception of 2003, when the inpatient psychiatry unit was closed for renovation.
 (Updated August 2013.)

 Planning and Development ProcessKey elements of the planning and development process included the following: